 As you know, I am a big fan of the benefits of bone broth.
 But I have noticed from the comments on my last bone broth tutorial that people were making and having great success with chicken broth, but no one was talking about having made the beef broth.
-Perhaps people might have found it a little intimidating, so today I am sharing a step by step tutorial on how to make beef bone broth.
+Perhaps people might have found it a little intimidating, so today I am sharing How to Make Beef Broth: Step By Step Tutorial

 (This post contains affiliate links.
 I may make a commission from sales but your price remains the same.)